 It’s been determined and Redeemer does not qualify for the second round of PPP loans.
 At this time Regina is working on the forgiveness process for the first PPP loan received.

 It’s time to work on the budget for 2021 – 2022.
 Tom stated that it is important to set the expectation per month vs. our cashflow on a monthly basis.
 At this time, we’re doing ok because of the lack of activity at the church – utilities are less; we have fewer employees right now, etc.

+There are still a couple of items with the rectory that will be addressed this spring.
+There are funds in the rectory renovation project to cover any extra expenses.

 Chris Colville:

 The facilities preservation committee is meeting next week.
-At this time, the plan is to meeting on a quarterly basis.
+At this time, the plan is to meet on a quarterly basis.
 Right now, they have a long list of items to review and prioritize.
 Tom Grasberger suggested that the committee maintain communication with the finance council so that financial needs for projects can be planned for as best as possible.

-Rob Courter suggested that when the preservation committee meets that they determine a chair person.
+Rob Courter suggested that when the preservation committee meets that they determine a chairperson.
 This will allow for better communication to and from the committee.

 Feedback from parishioners: